About

 Alexandra Cardinale sur scène

-« See music and listen to dance »
+« See the music and listen to the dance »

 Georges Balanchine

-Created in 2010, Alexandra Cardinale Opera Ballet Production presents ballet evenings, putting at the center of her artistic commitments the transmission of the heritage of the great classical repertoire and the discovery of contemporary creations.
+Founded in 2010, Alexandra Cardinale Opéra Ballet Production presents ballet evenings that place at the heart of its artistic mission the transmission of the great classical repertoire and the discovery of contemporary creations.

-Hugo Marchand and Alexandra Cardinale are keen to consider dance as a gateway to creating connections and wonder.
-By taking dance out of theaters, it can be an interesting tool for reclaiming one’s body, educating, experimenting with the collective and sometimes healing.
+Hugo Marchand and Alexandra Cardinale are committed to seeing dance as a bridge for creating connection and wonder.
+By taking dance out of theaters, it becomes a tool to reclaim one’s body, educate, experience the collective, and sometimes even heal.

-Thanks to the support of local authorities, the social impact of the Hugo Marchand pour la Danse association is reinforced through the arrival of a priority audience and the organization of mediation moments with a young audience each weekend.
+Thanks to the support of local authorities, the social impact of the association Hugo Marchand pour la Danse is strengthened by welcoming priority audiences and organizing, every weekend, outreach sessions for young audiences.

-Alexandra Cardinale never ceases to put her sensitivity and her demands at the service of dance, its dissemination and its promotion while designing high-tech scenographic montages.
+Alexandra Cardinale continuously brings her sensitivity and high standards to serve dance, its dissemination, and its promotion while designing scenographic productions of great technical sophistication.

-Sharing our art only makes sense if it is accessible to everyone.
-AC Opéra Ballet Production is committed to associations working for Disability, such as La Résidence Soleil in Massy, by running classes in the studios of the Opéra de Massy with autistic children and adults and by creating meetings in the form of introductory dance and body expression workshops.
+To make art accessible to all, AC Opéra Ballet Production is committed to associations working with people with disabilities, such as La Résidence Soleil in Massy, by leading classes in the studios of the Opéra de Massy with autistic children and adults, and by creating encounters in the form of introductory workshops on dance and body expression.

-AC Opéra Ballet Production also initiated a project with La Ligue contre le Cancer to allow children from the pediatric oncology department of the southern hospital in Rennes as well as their families and nursing staff to attend the dress rehearsal of Gala d ‘Stars at the Couvent des Jacobins.… Project which was also presented at the Théâtre du Casino Barrière in Lille.
+AC Opéra Ballet Production also initiated, with La Ligue contre le Cancer, a project to allow children from the pediatric oncology department of Rennes South Hospital, as well as their families and healthcare staff, to attend the dress rehearsal of Gala d’Étoiles at the Couvent des Jacobins… A project also replicated at the Théâtre du Casino Barrière in Lille.

-AC Opéra Ballet Production actively works with charitable organizations to support causes that are dear to us, such as Le Gala Marseille Espérance, or Le Bal Bleu – Belharra – 24hrs for the Ocean at the Théâtre du Casino Barrière in Deauville.
+AC Opéra Ballet Production actively collaborates with charitable organizations to support causes dear to its heart, such as Le Gala Marseille Espérance and Le Bal Bleu – Belharra – 24hrs for the Ocean at the Théâtre du Casino Barrière in Deauville.

-In 2024, AC Opéra Ballet Production continues to promote cultural inclusion by inviting numerous associations to dress rehearsals and performances.
-During these sessions, this public, which has little access to places of culture, has the unique opportunity to discover behind the scenes of the show and can observe and admire the artists and technicians working together to create an unforgettable experience.
+AC Opéra Ballet Production promotes cultural inclusion by inviting numerous associations to dress rehearsals and performances.
+During these sessions, audiences with limited access to cultural venues have the unique opportunity to discover the behind-the-scenes world of the show and observe artists and technicians working together to create an unforgettable experience.

 « “Being an artistic director means selecting artists, works, creators and technical means.
 It consists in impulsing energy, seeking harmony, esthetics, giving orientation, style, transmitting the essence of one’s personality.
 This requires, as every time one builds, produces or gives life, acting with humility, believing in oneself while questioning one’s achievements for each new experience.
 It consists in standing back to highlight others, letting yourself be led to better guide others, expressing yourself as accurately as possible to promote the expressiveness of others.
 It’s thinking as much about artists as about the public.
 It is making a work of creation, in the same way as the adapter, the musical arranger or the scenographer.